Do you know if your website is performing as well as it could be?

 You may not be able to fix every error at once, but you can figure out what’s going wrong and make a plan to fix it.

 What Are the Key Elements of a Technical SEO Audit?

-There are three key factors to look at during an SEO audit:
+There are three key factors to look at during a technical SEO audit: